AIGCResearch/Awesome-Story-Visualization/README.md

 # Awesome-Story-Visualization

-We will progressively conduct in-depth research on the related work of story visualization and write a comprehensive review article.
+We will progressively conduct in-depth research on the related work of story visualization (Image, Video, 3D and 4D) and write a comprehensive review article.
 In the meantime, we welcome you to follow **ViStoryBench**.

 ### ViStoryBench: A Comprehensive Benchmark Suite for Story Visualization